mblarsen/arrgh/README.md

 ## Array as first argument

-Not a re-write but a remapping of parameters to native functions.
+_Arrgh_ doesn't rewrite the array algorithms but remaps parameters to native functions.
 E.g. `arrgh_map` moves the `$callable` as the last parameter.

     array_map ( callable $callback , array $array1 [, array $... ] )